mtlynch/minimal-mistakes/_posts/2017-05-20-windows-sia-mining.md

 Save this address and proceed to the [Start mining](#start-mining) step.

+*Note*: Every time you click the "Receive Siacoin" button, Sia will generate a new wallet address for you.
+This is normal.
+You will still receive payments sent to any of your previously generated addresses.
+If you want to see a full list of your wallet addresses, go to the "Terminal" view and type `wallet addresses`.

 # Start mining

 You're ready to start mining!
 To begin, follow the steps below: